 - Before end - Sends notification before the Teardown process begins.
 The exact time is decided by the user.

-- On end - Sent when the sandbox ends.
+- On end - Sends when the sandbox ends.

 - If the blueprint has inputs, you will be asked to provide them.